 - Abraham Hostel Tel Aviv is the place where many famous digital nomads used to stay when visiting this city.
 The hostel is located right in the centre of the city, a few minutes away from Rothschild Boulevard and right next to the legendary Levontin 7, the best music pub from TLV.

-- Lily and Bloom is another great option when searching for boutique hotels in Tel Aviv Israel as this hotel is built in Bauhaus style and is located right near cool bars and restaurants.
+- Lily And Bloom Tel Aviv is another great option when searching for boutique hotels in Tel Aviv Israel as this hotel is built in Bauhaus style and is located right near cool bars and restaurants.

 11. Travel experiences you have to try